 5.2.4 Performance improvement plan

-The supervisor must develop a Performance Improvement Plan (PIP) when the employee's overall performance evaluation rating is less than "Competent" (a rating less than 3) or if the supervisor determines current performance requires improvement.
-The Performance Improvement Plan must clearly describe:
+The supervisor must develop a Performance Improvement Plan (PIP) when the employee's overall performance evaluation rating is less than "Competent" (a rating less than 3) or wen a supervisor determines current performance requires improvement.
+The Performance Improvement Plan document should include:

-- What behavior, performance, situations, or conditions must be changed and how,
+- What behavior, performance, situations or conditions need to be changed,